a single card, sent once, is a gesture.

 we refuse the myth of urgency.

-in a culture that measures care by speed — the fastest response, the most efficient gesture, the quickest path to resolution — we choose to move differently.
+in a culture that has replaced care with speed — the fastest response, the most efficient gesture, the quickest path to resolution — we choose to move differently.

 we choose to savor morning coffee. to feel the weight of a book in our hands. to phone a friend to hear their voice. to sit with someone in comfortable silence.